scottfreeland/election-analysis/README.md

   - Denver County, which cast 306,055 votes (82.8% of total votes cast).
   - Jefferson County, which cast 38,855 (10.5% of total votes cast).
   - Arapahoe County, which cast 24,801 (6.7% of total votes cast).
-- Denver County case the largest number of votes in this election, with their 306,055 total votes cast.
+- Denver County cast the largest number of votes in this election, with their 306,055 total votes cast.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette